 - Increasing access to medical and dental care for the underinsured and uninsured

-- Assisting families/individuals with enrollment in NH Children's Medicaid, Dr. Dynasaur, the NH Health Protection Program and other state/federal health programs
+- Assisting families/individuals with enrollment in NH Children's Medicaid, Dr. Dynasaur, Medicare Low Income Subsidy, V-Pharm and other state/federal programs

-- Providing vouchers to uninsured residents for emergency prescription assistance, and assisting low-income patients in accessing free medications through prescription assistance programs
+- Assisting low-income patients in accessing free medications through prescription assistance programs

-- Providing health professions education to medical, nursing and allied health students.
+- Providing health professionals education to medical, nursing and allied health students.

 “Upper Valley Smiles,” A Free Dental Health Program for School Kids